-- designed by NSA.
-Outputs 160 bits of data. - MAC\SHA256 An HMAC based on SHA256.
-Outputs 256 bits of data. - MAC\AEAD This indicates that an authenticated encryption algorithm, such as GCM, is in use.
+Algorithm MAC_MD5 Description This is an HMAC based on MD5 a cryptographic hash algo- rithm designed by Ron Rivest.
+Outputs 128 bits of data.
+MAC_SHA1 An HMAC based on the SHA1 cryptographic hash algorithm designed by NSA.
+Outputs 160 bits of data.
+MAC_SHA256 An HMAC based on SHA256.
+Outputs 256 bits of data.
+MAC_UMAC This is a very fast MAC algorithm based on universal hashing, described in $[RFC4418]$ .
+This is currently a GnuTLS extension.
+MAC_AEAD This indicates that an authenticated encryption algorithm, such as GCM, is in use.